pongrut/Machine-Learning-Capstone-Project/capstone_proposal.md

 there are 2 types of objects must be detected: the current photo of SIM subscriber and  ID card photo.

 In the first object type need face detection mechanism, dlib Face Detector will be used as a method for detecting faces because of Face Detector dlib can detect the face effectively [4] .
-The second object type is ID card which will be represented by the dummy employee ID card.
-The TensorFlow Object Detection API will be used to detect the location of the dummy employee ID card of the submitted image.
-Finally, program will display two faces from the current photo of SIM subscriber and the face from the dummy employee ID card.
-The detection precision of dummy employee ID card will be at 0.8 mAP@0.5IOU [7] from the 30 images in test dataset.
+The second object type is ID card which will be represented by the Dummy Card  The TensorFlow Object Detection API will be used to detect the location of the Dummy Card of the submitted image.
+Finally, program will display two faces from the current photo of SIM subscriber and the face from the Dummy Card  The detection precision of Dummy Card will be at 0.8 mAP@0.5IOU [7] from the 30 images in test dataset.

 ### Benchmark Model
-_(approximately 1-2 paragraphs)_

-In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
-Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
-Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail.
+This project will use ssd_mobilenet_v1_coco pre-trained detection models [9] as the transfer learning base for the Dummy Card Detection Model.
+The performance of ssd_mobilenet_v1_coco is 21 mAP which is the subset of the MSCOCO evaluation protocol.
+However, the most popular metric uses for evaluating the quality of object detection is Mean Average Precision (mAP) on the protocol of the PASCAL VOC Challenge 2007 .
+Therefore, this project benchmark model will base on the PASCAL VOC 2007 metrics and to match the benchmark model fairly with benchmark model.

+The benchmark model is Dat Tran's Raccoon detector [8] performance at the best score of 0.8 mAP@0.5IOU.
+The Raccoon detector uses 160 images for training and 40 images for evaluation.
+The Dummy Card detector model is expected to score at 0.8 mAP@0.5IOU as same as the Raccoon detector but use 900 images for training and 100 images for evaluating.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_